Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Eccentricity excitation due to apsidal precession resonance

 To study the long-term evolution of planetary orbits during the gradual tidal decay of the stellar binary, we adopt the single-averaged (SA; only averaging over the inner orbital period) secular equations of motion.
-The evolution of the inner binary itself is described by the following vector equations:
+In contrast to the widely used double-averaging method (averaging over both the inner and outer orbital periods) \citep[e.g.,][]{Naoz 2013,Petrovich 2015,Liu2015b} and Gauss's method \citep[e.g.,][]{Touma 2009}, both of which allow only angular momentum exchange between the orbits, the SA equations of motion enable us to study dynamical planet–planet interactions in multi-planet circumbinary systems.
+Specifically, the SA formalism captures both angular momentum and energy exchange among planet orbits, thereby allowing the subsequent processes of collisions, scattering, and ejections to be modeled (see Section \ref{sec 3}).